wpeterman/ResistanceGA/vignettes/ResistanceGA.md

 # Optimzation using least cost paths
 The above optimization can also be done using cost distances calculated in `gdistance`.
 This approach uses least cost paths between points, so it is a simpler representation of connectivity.
 However, optimization using `gdistance` is ~3x faster than optimization with CIRCUITSCAPE.
 This optimization took 121 iterations, but took only 30 minutes.
+To further reduce the optimization time, optimization with least cost paths can be run in parallel by setting `parallel = TRUE` or `parallel = #cores` in `GA.prep`.
+Run in parallel with 4 cores, this surface took 121 iterations and 9 minutes to optimize.

 ```r
 # Import data